 Step 2) Choose The Belief You Want!

 This step is pretty straightforward.
-Now that you identified beliefs holding you back, it’s essential to choose a belief that will empower you to get what you want in life.
+Now that you have identified beliefs that are holding you back, it’s essential that you choose a belief that will empower you to get what you want in life.

 The example above pulled together several beliefs that could support success.
 You will now choose a belief that helps you get what you want.
 For example, “I am smart,” “I love exercising,” “I love taking massive action,” etc.

 As you have already identified the belief holding you back, you have to replace it with the belief that you think will help you achieve what you want.

 Step C: Release Attachments (To The Belief(s)) That Are Keeping You Stuck